jtlapp/typebox-form-parser/README.md

 - Optional values default to undefined, unless the schema defines a default value.
 - Nullable values default to null, unless the schema defines a default value.
 - Arrays can't have nullable or optional members.
+- Empty arrays are not expressible; arrays are either received having at least one member, or no array is received at all.
+To support an empty array, make the array optional.
 - Empty strings are interpreted as not being provided and therefore must map to `undefined` (optional) to pass validation, unless the schema provides a default.
 This is because there is no way to distinguish empty strings from optional strings.
 - Booleans cannot be optional or nullable; they always evaluate to either `true` or `false`.
 - The boolean form values `"false"`, `"off"`, and empty string are interpreted as `false`; all other values are interpreted as `true`.
 The absence of a form value for a boolean is interpreted as `false`, unless the schema overrides with a default value.